• DESTINATIONS

 In addition to this there are fines in place for spending too much time on bridges to avoid overcrowding as well as littering and riding a bike through the historic centre.

-This is all part of the 2017 campaign, #EnjoyRespectVenezia where wearing a bathing suit whilst site seeing is deemed disrespectful especially in places of worship.
+As part of the 2017 campaign, #EnjoyRespectVenezia highlighted that wearing a bathing suit whilst site seeing is deemed disrespectful especially in places of worship.

 How To Help